ministryofjustice/service_assessments/phases/v2/live.md

 Service Manager able to:

-* explain the impact upon the users of the service being unavailable for any length of time and how that has changed since beta.
+* Explain the impact upon the users of the service being unavailable for any length of time and how that has changed since beta.
-* explain how they are ensuring their selected technology and platforms still meet their availability requirements.
+* Explain how they are ensuring their selected technology and platforms still meet their availability requirements.
-* explain their data recovery strategy and how often they are testing it.
+* Explain their data recovery strategy and how often they are testing it.
-* explain what things are most likely to take the service offline and what mitigations they are considering.
+* Explain what things are most likely to take the service offline and what mitigations they are considering.
-* explain their strategy for dealing with an incident, including who is responsible and what decisions they can make.
+* Explain their strategy for dealing with an incident, including who is responsible and what decisions they can make.

 ## Point 12: Create a service that is simple and intuitive enough that users succeed first time.